 We adhere to strict standards of editorial integrity to help you make decisions with confidence.
 Please be aware that some of the products and services linked in this article are from our sponsors.

-Lots of us will go from "ho, ho, ho" to "Oh no!"
-The average shopper plans to spend $929 during the holiday season, and surveys show most people will unexpectedly pile up debt to cover the cost.
+Lots of us will go from "Ho, ho, ho" to "Oh no!"
+The average shopper plans to spend $992 on gifts this holiday season, according to a survey from the American Research Group, and many people will unexpectedly pile up debt to cover the cost.

 While it's admirable to try to make your kids' (and parents' and co-workers' and pets') wishes come true, there's clearly a problem with the holiday debt trend.

 What happened to traditional Christmas values of family time, celebrating love, valuing the simple joys of community, gratefulness, and sharing — oh yes, and the religious stuff?

 You don't have to go to church if you don't want to.
 But for many of us, the Christmas season comes during the coldest, darkest part of the year, when we're all absolutely desperate for a little warmth.
 Does it really take a bunch of videogames, clothing, gadgets, and toys to warm us?
 Are we missing the point of Christmas?
 Can we do the holidays without the crazed explosion of gifts?

 Yes, we totally can.
 And for the good of our finances, we really should.